gabrielcolson/blog/content/post/prisma-graphql-workshop.md

 ## Mutations and parameters

-You can read some data from our API but we still can't write some.
+We can read some data from our API but we still can't write anything to it.
 Let's fix that!

 Read the next page of the `ApolloServer`'s docs.